 Abolition is about abolishing the conditions under which prison became the solution to problems, rather than abolishing the buildings we call prisons.

-Ruth Wilson Gilmore
+– Ruth Wilson Gilmore

-It is thanks to my teachers, Black and Indigenous women, femmes, and gender-nonbinary folks (special shoutout to Nikki Blak!), that I have learned to see the connections and to understand that all of our struggles are one.
+It is thanks to my teachers, Black and Indigenous women, femmes, queer, trans and gender-nonbinary folks (special shoutout to Nikki Blak!), that I have come to understand my own experience is inextricably bound to the marginalized and racialized stolen people and land on whose oppression my relative privilege is based.
 None of us are free until all of us are.
 The only liberation is collective liberation.
-So, abolition is the goal and I am dedicated to purposefully moving in service of that goal.

 Your freedom is shackled and chained to mine.
 And until I’m free, you’re not free either.